Pi Mainnet vs pi Testnet

 The Mainnet is the real deal.
 It’s the fully operational version of the Pi Network.
 Real Pi coins have value.
 They can be used for transactions.
 Once features and updates are thoroughly tested on the Testnet, they are moved to the Mainnet for public use.

-• The Mainnet phase signifies the transition toward a decentralized blockchain.
+• The Mainnet phase signifies the transition toward a decentralised blockchain.

 • Mainnet activities, like validating transactions and creating blocks, are performed by users running their nodes.